 splendor of eternal light, sun of justice:

 come and shine on those who dwell in darkness and in the

 shadow of death.

 Christ declares Himself both the Light and Life (John 8:12, John 11:25).
-Like the sun, without Christ we would have neither light nor life.
-But unlike the sun whose rays shine on us only intermittently, Christ’s radiance shines forth eternally and cannot be hindered.
+Christ is like the sun—without Him we would have neither light nor life.
+But unlike the sun, whose rays shine on us only intermittently, Christ’s radiance shines forth eternally and cannot be hindered.

 Rather than depicting Christ as the midday sun, the antiphons call out for the coming of a radiant dawn.
 This dawn is gentle and hints at something greater to come.
 Unlike the full-noon sun, we can gaze upon the dawn without being blinded.
 The morning sun is not merely gentler than the midday sun, but it is lovelier: painting the sky and all that gaze upon it with majestic colors and warm hues.
 Moreover, the brilliance of the dawn is but the beginning, for we know that the sun is going to rise more fully and shine brighter.

 With the coming of Christ, He teaches us that there will be a time when He will come again and those faithful to Him will be able to finally gaze upon His brilliance.
 As the radiant dawn of Christmas begins to rise against the horizon, allow Christ’s light to fall upon you and color you a warmer and more brilliant color.
 Let the sun that begins to fill the horizon fill your heart with hope and anticipation, not just for the coming of Christ at Christmas, but for His Second Coming at the end of time.

 Let there be no hidden darkness within you: open your hearts up to Christ and allow Him to illuminate every part of you!
 There is no amount of sin and darkness that can withstand His light!

 December 22nd: O Rex Gentium (O King of Nations)

 O King of the nations and Desired of all,